-October is Breast Cancer Awareness month, and taking the time to educate your students and allow them to pick a way to educate or interact with the community allows you to incorporate some valuable lessons in empathy and giving, too.
-Since kids aren’t really welcome at the actual patient facilities, you’ll need to choose a group, organization or individual that can use your support, then choose one of these fun and rewarding activities.
+October is Breast Cancer Awareness Month, and while adults do much to observe this cause, don’t forget that kids can make an impact, too!
+Taking the time to educate your students and allow them to interact with the community allows you to incorporate some valuable lessons in empathy and giving.
+Since kids aren’t generally allowed at actual patient facilities, you’ll need to choose a group, organization or individual that can use your support.
+Then choose one of these fun and rewarding activities!

 Adopt a Center or Patient

 If you have one or more students with a family member who is coping with breast cancer, take some time to offer support as a school with a fundraiser.
-You can do a bake sale, sell pink awareness ribbons or bands or even do a crafting station – kids can make a piece of encouragement or donate to the cause.
+You can do a bake sale, sell pink awareness ribbons or bands, or even do a crafting station—kids can make a piece for encouragement or to donate to the cause.

 Cards for Cancer Patients

 Choose a local treatment or mammogram facility and ask if your class can adopt them for the month.
-Offer the kids supplies to make cards or other pieces of encouragement and deliver them when complete.
-The center can then pass them on to patients to add some encouragement and a lift to a not so great day.
+Offer the students supplies to make cards or other pieces of encouragement and deliver them when complete.
+The center can then pass them on to patients to add a smile to a stressful day.

 Setup a Pink Lemonade Stand

-Run a bake sale booth that features pink treats at your next home game or event; feature pink frosted cupcakes, cookies and other snacks and pink lemonade as the beverage.
-If you also distribute breast cancer awareness cards, flyers or decals you can help build awareness and support the community as you raise cash for the cause.
+Run a bake sale booth that features pink treats at your next home game or event.
+Feature pink frosted cupcakes, cookies and other snacks, and of course, pink lemonade as the beverage!
+You can also distribute breast cancer awareness cards, flyers or decals to help build awareness and support from the community.

 If you’re looking for more ways to build awareness around this important cause, check out these other ideas from the Schoolyard blog!